The game of Chess, earlier known as ‘chaturaṅga’ was originated in India before the 6th century AD.

 NOW, chess has become a part of our lives.
 From small children to senior citizens, millions of people across the globe play chess daily!

-No matter how old you are, chess can never be old.
-It is a great game to play and it’s never too late to learn the game of chess.
+No matter how old you are, it’s never too late to learn chess…

 We have created a step-by-step guide to teach you – How to Play Chess (rules of chess, how chess pieces move and basic strategies of chess)